gschwa/bluebird-cachify/README.md

 var BluebirdCachify = require('bluebird-cachify')();

-// assume you have an instance sample with a function named foo that returns a promise BluebirdCachify.cachify(sample, 'foo', 5000); // cache for 5 seconds
+// assume you have an instance 'sample' with a function named 'foo' that returns a promise BluebirdCachify.cachify(sample, 'foo', 5000); // cache for 5 seconds

 sample.foo(10)